 - Competitions, including Oklahoma Envirothon, that foster STEM education.

 - Hands-on lessons that align with OAS-Science and connect to agriculture.

 - Opportunities for college students to gain real-world experiences in agriculture, including the Noble Summer Research Scholars in Plant Science, Lloyd Noble Scholars in Agriculture and Noble-Watoto Fellowship programs.

 - Professional development for teachers through workshops.

 - Science Exploration Trunk program, which provides teachers with the training and materials needed to teach a hands-on lesson in their classroom.

 Oklahoma Envirothon is a team-based competition open to all Oklahoma high school students interested in science and the environment.
 The competition is part of the North American Envirothon program, which aims to develop knowledgeable, skilled and dedicated citizens who understand natural resources and are willing and prepared to work toward achieving and maintaining balance between quality of life and quality of the environment.
 The competition combines in-class curriculum with hands-on field experiences and gives students the opportunity to interact with natural resource conservation professionals.
-Noble Academy hosts the statewide competition at the Noble Foundation.
+Noble Academy hosts the statewide competition at the Noble Research Institute.

 Noble Academy hosts the first-ever CASE Institute in Oklahoma at the Noble Research Institute.
 CASE stands for Curriculum for Agricultural Science Education and is a project of the National Council for Agricultural Education.
 The teacher professional development program provides complete curriculum that enhances student learning of agricultural science.
 To obtain CASE certification, teachers must complete an 80-hour-concurrent-session CASE Institute.
 The Institute offered in Oklahoma by the Noble Research Institute and Oklahoma State University is Principles of Agricultural Science – Plant.